yingyliu/text-editor/README.md

 ## Description
-This is can use for offline text editing.
+This app can be used for offline text editing.
 The technology is based on PWA.

 ## Tech used